s3714110/rails_assignment/README.md

 Note: There are some current issues due to lack of fundings:
 - Images are currently missing due to database being deleted from expired AWS account (will be fixed in the future)
-- Email subscription service is not availble also due to SendGrid account being temporarily suspended (will be fixed in the future)

 ## Features / Functionality: